-Inputs Object Comments Object options Pulsed Input Pulse meter input.
-The must be a universal input with the type set to Pulse(V/F) Not Required Only one input must be connected, either Pin or Aln.
+Object Comments Object options Pulsed Input Pln Pulse meter input.
+The must be a universal input with the type set to Pulse(V/F) Only one input must be connected, either Pin or Aln.
 Not Required Analogue Input Must be an analogue input, typically from a Modbus meter.
-Not Required Aln Only one input must be connected, either Pin or Aln.
+Only one input must be connected, either Pin or Aln.
+Not Required

-Object Comments Object options Weekly Log Value If a weekly data log is required, then connect this output to the Log Point (1) or 1 of a datalog module.
+Object Comments Object options Weekly Log Value If a weekly data log is required, then connect this output to the Log Point of a datalog module.
 The data log must be set to Falling edge trigger only.
 (Advanced options).
 Not Required.
 Weekly Log Trigger If a weekly data log is required, then connect this output to the Log Trigger T of a datalog module.
 Not required.
-Monthly Log Value If a Monthly datalog is required, then connect this output to the Log Point 1 or 1 of a data log.
+Monthly Log Value WLV If a Monthly datalog is required, then connect this output to the Log Point of a data log.
 Data log must be set to Falling edge trigger only.
 (Advanced options).
 Not Required.
-Monthly Log Trigger WLT If a Monthly datalog is required, then connect this output to the Log Trigger T of a datalog module.
+Monthly Log Trigger WLT If a Monthly datalog is required, then connect this output to the Log Trigger of a datalog module.
 Not required.

 Object Comments Object options (Default) Pulsed Meter Set (0) The meter output will be set to this value.
-0-xxxxx.
+0-xxxx.
 (0)